June skies of the Gulf Coast

-While the naked eye, dark adapted by several minutes away from any bright lights, is a wonderful instrument to stare up into deep space, far bed our own Milky Way, binoculars are better for spotting specific deep sky objects.
-For a detailed map of northern hemisphere skies, visit skymaps.com.
+While the naked eye, dark-adapted by several minutes away from any bright lights, is a wonderful instrument to stare up into deep space, far bed our own Milky Way, binoculars are better for spotting specific deep sky objects.
+For a detailed map of the northern hemisphere, Sky Maps.

 To the east, Altair is the third bright star of the summer triangle.
-It lies in Aquila the Eagle, and is much closer than Deneb; it lies within about 13 light years of our Sun.
+It lies in Aquila the Eagle and is much closer than Deneb.
+It lies within about 13 light-years of our Sun.
 Use your binocs to pick up many clusters in this rich region of our own Cygnus spiral arm rising now in the east.
+The nearest spiral arms of our Milky Way are now on the eastern horizon and may be mistaken for a cloud rising if you are not used to the transparency of rural skies.
+They arc overhead in the morning hours for restless campers.

 To the south, Antares is well up at sunset in Scorpius.
-It appears reddish (its Greek name means rival of Ares or Mars to the Latins) because it is half as hot as our yellow Sun; it is bright because it is a bloated red supergiant, big enough to swallow up our solar system all the way out to Saturn’s orbit!
-Scorpius is the brightest constellation in the sky, with 13 stars brighter than the pole star Polaris!
-Note the fine naked eye clusters M-6 and M-7, just to the left of the Scorpion’s tail.
+It appears reddish (its Greek name means rival of Ares or Mars to the Latins) because it is half as hot as our yellow Sun.
+It is bright because it is a bloated red supergiant, big enough to swallow up our solar system all the way out to Saturn’s orbit!
+Scorpius is the brightest constellation in the sky, with 13 stars brighter than the pole star Polaris.